CHWP Courses and Events

 PROGRAM REQUIREMENTS | COURSE CATALOG | COURSE DESCRIPTIONS

 Participants in the College Health and Wellness Professional (CHWP) certification program will complete seven core courses plus three electives.
-Courses will range in length from 60-90 minutes of instruction plus time for supplemental activities or group activities during in-person events.
+Courses will range in length from 60-90 minutes of instruction.
+The program is self-paced, so coursework and examination can be completed as your schedule permits.

 Participants will complete the following mandatory courses: